Is 'Internet Addiction' Real?

 A crusade for change

-Even as researchers debate whether the internet is clinically addictive, many if not most of us feel tethered to our devices.
+Even as researchers debate whether the Internet is clinically addictive, many if not most of us feel tethered to our devices.
 That's not a coincidence.
 Tech companies are invested in hooking people into spending more and more time online, and they're getting better and better at it, says Tristan Harris, a former design ethicist at Google.
 His job, he says, was to help the company create products that weren't inherently manipulative.

 "When you look at the Facebook news feed, it's not just some neutral thing," Harris says.
-"That's powered by massive farms of computers who are calculating with Ph.D.s and large data sets: 'How I can get you to scroll?' "
+"That's powered by massive farms of computers who are calculating, with Ph.D.s and large data sets: 'How I can get you to scroll?' "

-Harris eventually quit his gig as Google to form a nonprofit called Time Well Spent, because, he says, he was disgusted by the tech industry's race for our attention.
+Harris eventually quit his gig at Google to form a nonprofit called Time Well Spent, because, he says, he was disgusted by the tech industry's race for our attention.
 He says Google had good intentions, but it was too difficult to turn the tides at the tech giant.

 "Never before in history have a handful of technology designers working at three tech companies influenced how a billion people spend their attention," Harris says.